Wisconsin IOLTA Compliance: Trust Account Rules & Requirements

 How Disbo Keeps Your Wisconsin Firm IOLTA Compliant

-Disbo's rules engine applies Wisconsin's specific IOLTA requirements — including Wisconsin Supreme Court Rules SCR 20:1.15 — automatically to every trust account transaction.
+Disbo's rules engine applies Wisconsin's specific IOLTA requirements — including SCR 20:1.15; SCR 20:1.15-1, SCR 20:1.15-2 — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention